-Seeing Old Boys out in the world as exemplary citizens makes us proud of the excellent grounding that we provide our students in social studies subjects such as history, geography and civics.
+Seeing alumni out in the world as exemplary citizens makes us proud of the excellent grounding that we provide our students in social studies subjects such as history, geography and civics.

 At The Sterling Hall School, we ignite a curiosity for becoming informed and responsible citizens of the world.
 Through projects that incorporate both future-focused questions and an appreciation of the complexities of the past, we help students realize the deep connections in their world, become critical and creative thinkers, and to reflect on their own role in society.